-ICF has three full-time, year-round employees and a part-time year-round bookkeeper/administrator.
+Intervale Community Farm has three full-time, year-round employees and a part-time year-round bookkeeper/administrator.
 The remaining staff members are seasonal employees, with some experienced returnees serving in key roles.
 We have nine full-time staff in the summer, plus a few experienced part-timers.
-Training aspiring farmers is one of the goals of the ICF, and education about farming is part of achieving this.
+Training aspiring farmers is one of the goals of ICF, and education about farming is part of achieving this.

-Kathie Sullivan joined us in 2011 as the new bookkeeper/membership manager after being a part of the farm as a member since 2000.
-Her background as a teacher, librarian and information manager will fit nicely with the work of managing the farm’s 500-plus members and helping members navigate through the workings of the farm.
+Kathie Sullivan joined ICF in 2011 as the new bookkeeper/membership manager after being a part of the farm as a member since 2000.
+Her background as a teacher, law librarian, and information manager fits nicely with the work of managing the farm’s 500-plus members and helping members navigate through the workings of the farm.
 “Information is information, whether it’s legal, personal, or farm member records,” Kathie says.
-Kathie is a native Vermonter and enjoys gardening and growing vegetables at her home in Colchester, as well as running a consulting and research business.
-As well as managing all member information, she is managing ICF's first steps into social media to communicate with members.
+Kathie is a native Vermonter and enjoys gardening and growing vegetables at her home in Essex Junction, where she lives with her wife, Alison, and two cats Dooley and Grasshopper.
+Kathie also contributes to ICF's social media presence and edits the farm's Bottom Land News,

 Board of Directors

-Different from most CSAs, ICF is a consumer cooperative governed by a Board of Directors elected by the membership at its annual meeting.
+Different from most CSAs, Intervale Community Farm is a consumer cooperative governed by a Board of Directors elected by the membership at its annual meeting.
 In conjunction with the Farm Manager, the Board sets the overall goals of the organization and the Farm Manager is then charged with achieving those ends using appropriate means.
-Overall, the system functions well, with the membership involved at the governance level, and the staff charged with all operations.
-The ICF Board of Directors exists to represent the interests of the ICF membership.
+Overall, the system functions well, with the membership involved at the governance level and the staff charged with all operations.
+The Board of Directors exists to represent the interests of the ICF membership.
 This member-elected group wants to hear what you think!
-Contact them with any thoughts:
+Contact them with any thoughts.